perun-network/bbs-plus-threshold-wallet/README.md

 # Example: sign residence_permit.json did:collection:urn:uuid:77b7dd83-0224-4ad0-a043-2148f3190320 0
 ```

-8. A threshold number of signers will receive the proposal and need follow the Issue Credential Protocol.
+8. A threshold number of signers will receive the proposal and need to follow the Issue Credential Protocol.

 ```sh
 🔁 Incoming credential proposal.
 Accept(y/n)?